 John, the first politician, loses everyone at ‘RPI’.
 Who would you rather listen to (party politics aside?).
 Who out of the two has the potential to connect with the electorate and understand what people need and want?

 Tim, the second politician, pulls upon a personal story to spice his point, but he also steps down from his technical vantage point to empathise with those who don’t understand what RPI (retail price index) is, but do feel the impact when the RPI rises.
 Likewise, when we shift the focus of our message from the concept to the implications of our concepts (how people feel and experience the subject in question) then they are far more likely to be moved to act upon your message.
 For more on empathy, check out Emma's insights in our previous post Empathy is your superpower: How to be a powerful communicator.

 You’re already a competent professional.
 You’re already talented.
 All of these tools are simply about becoming a storyteller in your field.
 Becoming one who inspires.
 Engaging an audience is not out of reach for anyone.
-Check out our Effective Communication courses if you want to keep your audience engaged no matter what the subject matter of your presentation.
+Check out our Public speaking & Presentation Skills Course if you want to keep your audience engaged no matter what the subject matter of your presentation.

 If you're curious about how we can help you but don't want to commit just yet, why not book a FREE Discovery Call to make sure we're a good fit?